 Pav Bhaji recipe – Authentic Mumbai street style

 Pav Bhaji is one of the most popular and favorite street food in Maharashtra, with its origin in Mumbai.
-Hot bhaji (smooth and thick consistency) with a big dollop of butter melting and spreads in all directions served with lightly toasted soft pavs laden with butter.
-Well, this is a reason to love it by all age groups.
+Hot bhaji (smooth and thick consistency) with a big dollop of butter melting and spreading in all directions served with lightly toasted soft pavs laden with butter.
+Well, this is a reason to love it for all age groups.
 Street food can’t get better than this!

 No matter which place or what time, there is always a queue for this dish.
 While waiting for the order, the aroma of spices and butter is a real test of patience.
 But, it is worth the waiting time.

-Mumbai’s iconic dish is a delicious amalgamation of different healthy vegetables which one will not like when eaten individually, cooked in a unique mixture of spices and mashed, served with two tawa fried pavs soaked in butter.
-Pav Bhaji is the smartest way to make kids eat healthy vegetables.
-The common veggies used to make Pav Bhaji are, Potatoes, tomatoes, green peas, capsicum, onion.
+Pav Bhaji recipe is the smartest way to make kids eat healthy vegetables.
+The common veggies used to make Pav Bhaji are, Potatoes, tomatoes, green peas, capsicum, and onion.
 You can make it healthier by adding carrots, cauliflower, and beetroot.

 1. Everest pav bhaji masala

 2. MDH pav bhaji masala

 4. Badshah pav bhaji masala